renjithbz/airspace-hugo/exampleSite/content/english/_index.md

     name: Combined Projects
     count: "200"
   testimonial_slider:
-  - name: Raymond Roy
+  - name: ''
     image: images/clients/avater-1.jpg
-    designation: CEO-Themefisher
+    designation: CEO-Online YellowPage Company
-    content: This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd.
+    content: 'Thank you for the tremendous work you’ve been doing preparing for the relaunch of our affiliate program.
+We are extremely excited and the effort and dedication from all of you has been exemplary.
+The landing pages and image ads are exceptional!
+Let’s make this baby purr and blow it out of the water.  '
   - name: Randi Renin
     image: images/clients/avater-1.jpg
     designation: CEO-Themefisher